kevinjqiu/blog/content/post/2016-05-31-from-python-to-ruby.markdown

 This post is a summary of my journey learning Ruby as a seasoned Python developer, and my thoughts comparing these two popular languages.

+Disclaimer:
-Disclaimer: I'm by no means a Ruby expert.
+* I'm by no means a Ruby expert.
 My understand of Ruby so far has been quite superficial.
-Disclaimer: Most of the points here are my notes while going through the excellent [Ruby Koan](http://rubykoans.com/) exercises.
+* Most of the points here are my notes while going through the excellent [Ruby Koan](http://rubykoans.com/) exercises.
 A big shout out to them!

 Arrays
 ======